 - American Indian/Alaskan Native students down to zero from 14.3 percent

 - African American students down to 1.6 percent from 6.3 percent

 - Hispanic students down from 3.6 percent to 2.3 percent

 To view and download state, county, district, and school graduation and dropout rates, visit the California Department of Education's DataQuest.

 # # #

 Mt.
 Diablo Unified, located in Contra Costa County, is honored to serve approximately 32,000 students at one of more than 50 school sites in the cities of Clayton, Concord, Pleasant Hill; portions of Martinez, Pittsburg and Walnut Creek; and the unincorporated communities of Bay Point, Lafayette, and Pacheco.
 As part of a richly diverse community, MDUSD families represent numerous ethnic groups, speaking nearly 50 different languages and dialects.
-We are proud of our award-winning staff and extensive honors for our innovative programs in Career Technical Education; Science, Technology, Engineering and Mathematics (STEM); extensive visual and performing arts programs; and rich foreign language and dual immersion offerings.
-MDUSD also offers a middle college program, College Now, and will be opening its first International Baccalaureate program and three new regional magnet schools in 2017.
+We offer innovative programs in Career Technical Education; Science, Technology, Engineering and Mathematics (STEM); extensive visual and performing arts programs; and rich foreign language and dual immersion offerings.
+MDUSD is also pleased to have launched its first middle college program, College Now, and will be opening its first International Baccalaureate program and three new regional magnet schools in 2017. .
 Learn more at http://www.mdusd.org/.